hadley/bigvis/notes.md

 Read literature on bandwidth selection for kernel smoothers.
 Read literature on variable bandwidth kernel smoothers.

-Explore implementiong of linear kernel smooth.
+Explore implementation of linear kernel smooth.

 `guess_bandwidth` and `smooth` should automatically pick the correct method (density estimation or smoother) based on variable name.